 In the Crown Court the offence carries a maximum sentence of five years imprisonment.
 There are sentencing guidelines for all assault offences and our solicitors will be able to advise you where your case falls within those guidelines.

 Section 20 Assault – Unlawful Wounding/Grievous Bodily Harm (GBH)

 Section 20 Assault involves grievous (or really serious) bodily harm or a wound.

-It is an either way offence which carries a maximum penalty on indictment of five years imprisonment and/or an unlimited fine.
-In the Magistrates’ Court the maximum penalty is six months imprisonment and/or a fine.
+It is an either way offence which means it can be dealt with in the Magistrates’ Court or the Crown Court, most often we see cases being dealt with at the Crown Court.
+It carries a maximum penalty on indictment of five years imprisonment and/or an unlimited fine.

 Section 18 Assault – Wounding/Grievous Bodily Harm (GBH) with intent

 The most serious offence of violence is Section 18 grievous bodily harm and can also be known as wounding with intent.
 This offence is indictable only, which means it can only be dealt with in the Crown Court.
 The maximum sentence is life imprisonment.

 The difference between an offence of section 18 assault and section 20 is one of intent.
 Factors that may suggest the intent necessary for section 18 assault include whether the assault was planned, a weapon had been deliberately chose of prior threats had been made.

 It is very important that you seek the advice of a specialist solicitor should you find yourself facing a charge of grievous bodily harm.
 The stakes are high and your defence team will be proactive in preparing your case to provide you with the best chance of success whether that be taking your case to trial if you have a defence available to you or obtaining the best possible outcome should you wish to plead guilty to an offence.